 Every business consists of four fundamental components – people, assets, finance, and time.
 These collaborate to produce information that requires governance, hence the PAFTCIG model.

 Assets make up one of the four fundamental components of every business.
-An organisation’s ability to grow and thrive depend heavily on the optimal management of all assets, from machinery to data systems to raw materials and everything in between.
+An organisation’s ability to grow and thrive depends heavily on the optimal management of all assets, from machinery to data systems to raw materials and everything in between.

 Today’s businesses consist of practically innumerable moving parts operating over constantly expanding and evermore complex supply chains.
 Assets may be either physical or digital in nature, ranging from mission-critical to ancillary in their roles – but they all need management in order to reduce risk and continuously enhance efficiency.